The Basic Rules of Roulette

 The House Edge Explained

 The house edge is the mathematical advantage the casino holds on every bet.
-In roulette it comes from one simple source: the payouts are calculated as if there are 36 numbers on the wheel, but there are actually 37 (European) or 38 (American).
-The extra pocket — zero — is where the house’s advantage lives.
+In roulette it comes from one source: payouts are calculated as if there are 36 numbers on the wheel, but there are actually 37 (European) or 38 (American).
+That extra pocket is where the house’s advantage lives.

-On a straight-up bet, the fair payout would be 36:1 (since there are 36 numbers that lose and 1 that wins).
+On a straight-up bet, the fair payout would be 36:1.
 The casino pays 35:1.
-That one unit of difference, averaged across all possible outcomes, produces the 2.70% edge.
+That one unit of difference, averaged across all outcomes, produces the 2.70% edge.

 Which Variant Should You Play?